North Carolina Tar Heels: I'm a Tar Heel Born

-Carolina's main fight song is I'm a Tar Heel Born.
-Its lyrics appear in the 1907 edition of the university's yearbook, the "Yackety Yack," although how long it existed before that is not known.
-Some say that it was in the late 1920s that it began to be sung as an add-on (or "tag") to the school's alma mater, "Hark The Sound", although the current version of the sheet music for "Hark the Sound" includes the "I'm a Tar Heel Born" tag as an integral part of the alma mater and credits the full song to William Starr Myers with a date of 1897.
+Carolina's main fight song is "I'm a Tar Heel Born".
+Its lyrics appear in the 1907 edition of the university's yearbook, the Yackety Yack, although how long it existed before that is not known.
+Some say that in the late 1920s it began to be sung as an add-on (or "tag") to the school's alma mater, "Hark The Sound", although the current version of the sheet music for "Hark the Sound" includes the "I'm a Tar Heel Born" tag as an integral part of the alma mater and credits the full song to William Starr Myers with a date of 1897.
 Today, the song is almost always played immediately after the singing of "Hark The Sound", even during more formal occasions such as convocation and commencement.
 Just before home football and basketball games, the song is played by the Bell Tower near the center of campus, and is often played after major victories.

 As it appears in its 1907 printed form, the final words of the song are "Rah-rah, Carolina-lina, rah-rah-rah, Carolina-Lina, rah-rah, Carolina-lina!
 Rah, rah, rah!"
 Starting in the 1960s, however, "Rah, rah, rah!" was "unofficially" replaced with "Go to hell, State!"; NC State was UNC's main athletic rival for much of the first half of the 20th century.
 From the late 1980s onward, the "unofficial" final lyrics have been "Go to hell, Duke!"; reflecting Duke eclipsing State as Carolina's main rival.
 However, the State version was taught at freshman orientation well into the 1990a.
-“Rah, rah, rah!” is still sung by older fans.
+"Rah, rah, rah!" is still sung by older fans.